Custom Domain for PDIs using Vercel

 I was able to do this with the help of Mav and Mike Bahr.
 Thanks guys!

-First of all this fixes the redirect issues from the Netlify verison.
+First of all this fixes the redirect issues from the Netlify version.
 Netlify appends a slash to some endpoints.
 I don't see a way to control it, Vercel lets you control how that works.

 Simple Vercel Proxy

-This is a simple repo.
+This is a simple repository.

 It's purpose it to create a proxy to a site you own.